 4. Cash and Investments

-State statutes authorize CCRB to invest in obligations of U.S. Treasury, federal agencies, commercial paper, corporate bonds, and repurchase agreements.
-Investments are reported at fair value.
+State statutes authorize CCRB to invest in obligations of U.S. Treasury, federal agencies, commercial paper, corporate bonds, and repurchase agreements, CCRB participates in an external investment pool as more fully described in Note B.

 5. Capital Assets